ashikurrahmans/dentisto-frontend-redux/README.md

 # Ashik's Dental Studio

-This website has been creted for an assignment to show my skills. also how can improve my self each and every day.
-I mentoned every how i developed this application and what stacks i use.
+This website has been creted for an assignment to show my skills. also this assignment will judge me how i improving myself each and every day.
+I mentoned everything how i developed this web application and what materials called stacks i use all of are mentioned below.

 - React (Javascript frontend Library)
 - Tailwind CSS (utility first css framwork for making the design)